Magnetization and phase transition induced by circularly polarized laser in quantum magnets: Floquet theory

-\end{widetext} where $\Omega$ represents $\Omega$ times an identity matrix.
-The Floquet formalism is schematically depicted in Fig.~\ref{fig:FloquetConcept}(a), where replicas of the original system are prepared for different photon-dressed (Floquet) modes $m$, for which the term in the Hamiltonian with a phase factor ${\rm e}^{\mp{\rm i}\Omega t}$ induces a transition between the Floquet mode $m$ and $m\pm 1$.
+\end{widetext} where $\Omega$ is a shorthand for $\Omega$ times the unit matrix.
+The Floquet formalism can then be schematically depicted in Fig.~\ref{fig:FloquetConcept}(a), where replicas of the original system are prepared for different Floquet (photon-dressed) modes $m$.
+The terms with the phase factor ${\rm e}^{\mp{\rm i}\Omega t}$ in the Hamiltonian induce a transition from the Floquet mode $m$ to $m\pm 1$.

 The matrix representation of Eq.~(\ref{eq:FloquetEigen}) is in general infinite-dimensional, since $m$ takes from $-\infty$ to $+\infty$.
 In the present case, however, $S_{\rm tot}^{z}-m$ is a good quantum number because the term $S_{\rm tot}^{\pm}$ appears in the Hamiltonian with a phase factor ${\rm e}^{\mp{\rm i}\Omega t}$, so that the term simultaneously changes the Floquet index and $S_{\rm tot}^{z}$ by $\pm 1$, respectively, as shown in Fig.~\ref{fig:FloquetConcept}(a).
 This implies that the Floquet matrix can be put into a block-diagonal form as shown in Fig.~\ref{fig:FloquetConcept}(b).
 We call the Hamiltonian that acts within the blocks an ``irreducible Floquet Hamiltonian.''
-If the system size (i.e., the total number of spins) is finite, each block is finite-dimensional since $S_{\rm tot}^{z}$ is bounded as $-N\leq S_{\rm tot}^{z}\leq N$.
+If the system size (i.e., the total number of spins $N$) is finite, each block is finite-dimensional since $S_{\rm tot}^{z}$ is bounded as $-N\leq S_{\rm tot}^{z}\leq N$.
 Thus, even in the presence of the time-dependent external field, we can readily solve the eigenvalue equation with an exact diagonalization as far as finite systems are concerned.
+The necessary and sufficient conditions to obtain an irreducible Floquet Hamiltonian are (i) $[H_{0},S_{\rm tot}^{z}]=0$ and (ii) conservation of $S_{\rm tot}^{z}-m$ ($m$: Fourier mode index).
+These conditions imply that the direction of laser propagation should be parallel to the anisotropy axis of the magnet.
+This dictates the experimental setup.